KubenKoder/Arduino/Egna exempel/esp8266-nodemcu/README.md

 ```
 #define firstLED 16 //This LED is connected to the pin marked D0
-#define secondLED 2 //This LED is connected to the pin marked D4 (Interfears with serial communication, avoid)
+#define secondLED 2 //This LED is connected to the pin marked D4 (Interferes with serial communication, avoid)

 void setup() {
   pinMode(firstLED, OUTPUT);